Site icon The Poly Post

 Thousands of fans flocked to the streets of Downtown Los Angeles to celebrate the Los Angeles Dodgers’ World Series Championship win over the New York Yankees Nov.
 1. An estimated 250,000 Dodger fans poured into the city to witness the parade and celebrate the team’s eighth championship title and first since 2020.

-Another fan climbed on top of portable toilets to spray champagne onto the crowd before the parade began, which encapsulated the excitement of the day.
+Another fan climbs on top of portable toilets to spray champagne onto the crowd before the parade began, which encapsulates the excitement of the day.

 The Dodgers won in 2020 but were unable to host a parade due to the COVID-19 lockdownsthe last parade was 36 years ago, in 1988.
 This long-awaited energy was present in the crowd, with fans finding any possible way to celebrate and get a glimpse of the star-studded bus, including climbing traffic lights, sitting on other fans shoulders and climbing trees.

-Attendees climbed a traffic light near 2nd Street and Grand Ave to get a unique view over the crowd of fans.
-The thousands of fans created a sea of white and blue in the streets of Los Angeles.
+Attendees climb a traffic light near 2nd Street and Grand Ave to get a unique view over the crowd of fans.
+The thousands of fans create a sea of white and blue in the streets of Los Angeles.

 A fan proudly stands on top of a trash can against a portable restroom in front of the Broad Museum.